 ILCs are compensated for their work and are eligible for benefits made available to Delta Phi Epsilon Sorority employees.

-ILCs also receive intensive in-person training multiple times a year, personal and professional development opportunities, and other benefits associated with the role.
-All travel, accommodations and meals while conducting sorority business are covered by the organization.
+ILCs also receive intensive departmental training multiple times a year, personal and professional development opportunities, and other benefits associated with the role.
+All travel, accommodations and meals while traveling for sorority business are covered by the organization.

-Additional information regarding compensation and benefits will be provided to applicants during interview weekend in February 2020.
+Additional information regarding compensation and benefits will be provided to applicants during virtual interview weekend in February 2021.

-Applicants must be a Delta Phi Epsilon member in good standing with experience in management or leading others (i.e. chapter leadership team, Panhellenic Council leadership role, campus leadership role, internship, work experience, etc.).
-Applicants must have a completed bachelor’s degree by May 2020.
+Applicants must be a Delta Phi Epsilon member in good standing with the International Sorority and possess experience in management or leading others (i.e. chapter leadership team, Panhellenic Council leadership role, campus leadership role, internship, work experience, etc.).
+Applicants must have a completed bachelor’s degree by May 2021.

 Qualifications for the position include:

-From student affairs to medical school to politics to education, previous staff have attributed this professional experience as a key factor in preparing them for their current careers.
+From student affairs to medical school to politics to education, previous staff have attributed this professional experience as a key factor in preparing them for their current and future career paths.

-Your daughter’s professional success after her time as an ILC is important to Delta Phi Epsilon.
-We encourage ILCs to take placement exams, schedule interviews, and attend orientation programs during their time as a consultant.
+Delta Phi Epsilon is invested in your professional success during your time as an ILC and beyond.
+We encourage ILCs to take placement exams, enhance their resumes and cover letters, schedule interviews, and attend orientation programs during their time as a consultant.